vermacodes/one-click-aks/README.md

 - All your data is stored in a storage account in '_repro-project_' resource group of your subscription.
 If you delete this storage account, all data will be lost.
 We don't keep a copy of your data.
 - Make sure there is exactly one storage account in '_repro-project_' resource group.
 If you create additional storage accounts in this resource-group, you will see unexpected behaviors.

+> If this is the first time you are setting up.
+It will take sometime to download the image.
+After its cached it should be faster every othertime.

 ## Lab

 ### What is a lab?